 We are a development-stage company without any commercial products.
-The value of our company, therefore, is highly dependent on the success of our research and development efforts and the amount of our available cash.
+The value of our company, therefore, is highly dependent on the success of Zimura and our other research and development efforts and the amount of our available cash.
 Our research and development programs, which are focused on novel therapies and technologies, carry significant scientific and other risks.
 If any of these programs are not successful, the value of your investment may decline.

 We are a development-stage company without any approved products.
-Our growth prospects and the future value of our company are highly dependent on the progress of our research and development programs, including our ongoing and future clinical trials for Zimura, our preclinical development programs for IC-100 and IC-200, our collaborative gene therapy sponsored research programs, and our preclinical development program for our HtrA1 inhibitors.
+Our growth prospects and the future value of our company are highly dependent on the progress of our research and development programs, including our ongoing and any future clinical trials for Zimura, our preclinical development program for IC-500, and our gene therapy research programs.
+In particular, we are highly dependent on the success of Zimura, and any delays or issues with its further development, its potential marketing approval, or its potential commercialization will likely cause the value of your investment to decline significantly.
 Drug development is a highly uncertain undertaking and carries significant scientific and other risks.

 We may encounter unforeseen difficulties, complications, delays, expenses and other known and unknown factors.
 We may never be successful in developing or commercializing any of our product candidates or other programs.
 There is a high rate of failure in pharmaceutical research and development.
 Even if we have promising preclinical or clinical candidates, their development could fail at any time.
 Our failure could be due to unexpected scientific, safety or efficacy issues with our product candidates and other programs, invalid hypotheses regarding the molecular targets and mechanisms of action we choose to pursue or unexpected delays in our research and development programs resulting from applying the wrong criteria or experimental systems and procedures to our programs or lack of experience or other factors, including disruptions resulting from the COVID-19 pandemic, with the possible result that none of our product candidates or other programs result in the development of marketable products.
 We have not yet demonstrated our ability to successfully complete the development of a pharmaceutical product, including completion of large-scale, pivotal clinical trials with safety and efficacy data sufficient to obtain marketing approval or activities necessary to apply for and obtain marketing approval, including the qualification of a commercial manufacturer through a pre-approval inspection with regulatory authorities.
-If successful in development focus to a company capable of commercializing pharmaceutical products.
-We may not be successful in such a transition, as our company has never conducted the sales, marketing and distribution activities necessary for successful product commercialization.
+If successful in developing and obtaining marketing approval of one of our product candidates, we would need to transition from a company having a product development focus to a company capable of commercializing pharmaceutical products.
+At this time, we are beginning to hire commercialization personnel and build a commercial infrastructure for the potential commercialization of Zimura, if approved.
+We may not be successful in such a transition, as our company has never conducted the sales, marketing, manufacturing and distribution activities necessary for successful product commercialization.